 BCA Study Abroad coordinates semester and year-long study for exchange students from our host institutions who are interested in studying in the United States.
+To be eligible for a BCA exchange program to the U.S., you must be currently enrolled in one of our partner universities, including:

 - Bridgewater College